 Sometime last year, I started a relationship with a new nut.
 I have known hazelnuts for a while.
 But in the last year, our relationship deepened.
 And now, I am blending hazelnuts into flour in my newish food processor.
-Then I am making Chocolate Hazelnut cake with mascarpone cheese frosting and fresh berries.
+Then I am making this recipe for Chocolate Hazelnut cake with mascarpone cheese frosting and fresh berries.
 Yes, that relationship escalated.
 But this chocolate hazelnut cake is such a thing of beauty.Continue Reading “Chocolate Hazelnut Cake”

 Not to harp on about food waste, but I feel like this is my year of being resourceful.
 After I made the Chocolate and Grapefruit Challah from Breaking Breads, I had some leftover grapefruit confit.
 I decided to carry on the chocolate and grapefruit theme by creating a biscotti that featured both elements.
 This Chocolate and Grapefruit B